-The Gerontology Accelertion Programme (GAP) commences mid-year and is a 12 month nursing acceleration programme which provides extended learning and experience for Registered Nurses working with our older adult population.
+The Gerontology Acceleration Programme (GAP) commences mid-year and is a 12-month nursing acceleration programme which provides extended learning and experience for Registered Nurses working with our older adult population.
 This programme provides the opportunity for nurses to participate in clinical rotations which may include acute medical or surgical, older persons' health and aged residential care settings, in conjunction with postgraduate education to enhance participant's knowledge, skills and understanding of the older persons journey through the care continuum.

 Applications are welcomed from any Registered Nurses who are working in acute care and older persons health and rehabilitation services, as well as those working in Aged Residential Care.

 Potential applicants please discuss your application with your line manager first.

 The programme was designed to help registered nurses expand their knowledge and skills in gerontology and to build an understanding of different areas of care along the continuum of the patient journey.
 Since its first inception in 2013, GAP has supported 28 Registered Nurses.

 Ministry of Health Evaluation (2015) of the GAP programme, which clearly showed the development of confident leaders across the aged sector, whereby our nurses developed a stronger understanding of the patient journey across the continuum and enhanced clinical and day to day nursing practice, skills and knowledge.
 These findings are supported by one of our recently graduated nurse participants who felt that: